Zerodha charges one of the lowest brokerage fees of flat Rs. 20 for Intraday trading in India.

 STT Charges in Zerodha

 Securities Transaction Tax or STT charge is a direct tax charged on the purchase and sale of securities through Zerodha.
-STT charge is paid to the central government of India.

 Zerodha STT Charges | Amount |